 Tarn Shelf Circuit

-Directions - Located 1.5hrs west of Hobart, take the Brooker Hwy north and follow the signs for New Norfolk.
-Pass through the town and follow the signs for Mount Field NP.
+Directions - Located 90 minutes west of Hobart, take the Brooker Hwy north and follow the signs for New Norfolk.
+Pass through the town and follow the signs for Mount Field National Park.
 Drive up the winding road all the way to the car park at Lake Dobson.

 The Hike - Waking up on the final hiking day of my Tasmanian adventure was a bit of a bittersweet affair.
 Having enjoyed three weeks away enjoying Daylesford, the Three Capes and then a week on my own exploring the Huon Valley and Mount Field, I was ready to head home and see the family again.
 I had one final hike to get through and that was the famous Tarn Shelf, a 15km loop taking in some of the most scenic views in the park and a great variety of terrain.
 One thing that could have potentially ruined my day was the weather forecast that was showing high winds, rain and later on that night, a blanketing of snow above 900m.
 With a bit of drizzle around when I woke up, I had another lovely homemade breakfast of fresh bread, eggs, muesli and coffee thanks to Greg and Patricia's kind-hearted hospitality.